mvdom/mvdom/README.md

 #### `mvdom.on([el,] eventType, [selector,] eventHander(evt){}[, opts])`

 Bind a eventHandler to a dom element(s) for an event type and optional selector.
-It also support name spacing, and custom context at binding time (i.e. the "this" of the eventHandler)
+It also supports namespacing, and custom context at binding time (i.e., the "this" of the eventHandler)

 - el: (optional) (default document) The base document element to bind the event to.
 Can also be an array or nodeList of element.
 - eventType: (required) Multiple are supported with "," (e.g., "webkitTransitionEnd, transitionend")